hknd23/DeepLearningCausal/README.md

-**DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental or observational data using the Super Learner (SL) weighted ensemble method and Deep neural networks.
-The package first provides functions to implement meta-learners such as the Single-learner (S-learner) and Two-learner (T-learner) described in Künzel et al. (2019) for estimating the CATE.
+**DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental or observational data using the Super Learner (SL) weighted ensemble method and Deep Neural Networks.
+The package first provides functions to implement meta-learners such as the Single-learner (S-learner) and Two-learner (T-learner) for estimating the CATE.
+These meta-learners are described in Künzel et al. (2019).
-The S- and T-learner are each estimated using the SL weighted ensemble and deep neural networks.
-It then provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain the PATT from experimental data with noncompliance by using the SL weighted ensemble and deep neural networks.
+The S- and T-learner are each estimated using the SL weighted ensemble and Deep Neural Networks.
+It then provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain the Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance by using the SL weighted ensemble method and Deep Neural Networks.

 ### Why DeepLearningCausal?

 Researchers are increasingly interested to estimate causal effecs, including Conditional Average Treatment Effects (CATE)
-and Population Average Treatment Effects (PATE), from observational or experimental data using machine learning and deep learning algorithms.
-A unique advantage of the DeepLearningCausal package is that it provides a united interface for users to estimate both CATE from
+and Population Average Treatment Effects (PATE), from observational and experimental data using machine learning and deep learning algorithms.
+A unique advantage of the DeepLearningCausal package is that it provides a united interface for users to estimate both the CATE from
-observational or experimental data as well as Population Average Treatment Effects on the Treated (PATT) from observational and experimental data with noncompliance.
+experimental and observational data as well as Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance.
 Another key benefit of DeepLearningCausal is that it provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
 More specifically,